a-subhani/CodeLab-II-2024/Exercises/README.md

     4. Show student with lowest total score

 Below are the expectations for each menu item:

-1. View all student records:
+### 1. View all student records:
 The program should output the following information for each student:
-Students Name
+- Students Name
-Students Number
+- Students Number
-Total coursework mark
+- Total coursework mark
-Exam Mark
+- Exam Mark
-Overall percentage (coursework and examination marks contributing in direct proportion to the marks available i.e. the percentage is based on the potential total of 160 marks).
+- Overall percentage (coursework and examination marks contributing in direct proportion to the marks available i.e. the percentage is based on the potential total of 160 marks).
-Student grade ( ‘A’ for 70%+, ‘B’ for 60%-69%, ‘C’ for 50%-59%, ‘D’ for 40%-49%, ‘F’ for under 40% )
+- Student grade ( ‘A’ for 70%+, ‘B’ for 60%-69%, ‘C’ for 50%-59%, ‘D’ for 40%-49%, ‘F’ for under 40% )

-Once all students have been output you should also output a summary stating the number of students in the class and the average percentage mark obtained.
+&nbsp;Once all students have been output you should also output a summary stating the number of students in the class and the average percentage mark obtained.

-2. View individual student record
+### 2. View individual student record
 Allow the user to select a student then output their results as per menu item 1.
 How you enable the user to select the individual student is up to you, this could be done via a menu code:

     1. Jake Hobbs
     2. Fred Smith
     3. Jo Huckleberry
     etc...

-Or by allowing the user to enter a students name and/or student number.
+&nbsp;Or by allowing the user to enter a students name and/or student number.
-3. Show student with highest overall mark
+### 3. Show student with highest overall mark
 Identify the student with the highest mark and output their results in same format as menu item 1.
-4. Show student with lowest overall mark
+### 4. Show student with lowest overall mark
 Identify the student with the lowest mark and output their results in same format as menu item 1.

+&nbsp;
-Extension Problem
+## Extension Problem
 Your extended solution must be no more than 700 lines of code.

-For an additional challenge add the following options to your menu
+&nbsp;For an additional challenge add the following options to your menu

     5. Sort student records
     6. Add a student record
     7. Delete a student record
     8. Update a students record

-9. 5.
-Sort student records
+### 5. Sort student records
 Allow the user to sort the student records in ascending or descending order then output in the same format as menu item 1.
-6. Add a student record
+### 6. Add a student record
 Add a student with all the required information.
-7. Delete a student record
+### 7. Delete a student record
 Allow the user to select a student by name and/or student code and delete their record from the file.
-8. Update a students record
+### 8. Update a students record
 Allow the user to select a student by name and/or student code and update their records.
 You may wish to present a sub-menu so the user can pick which item they wish to update.

-Edits made by menu items 6, 7 and 8 need to be reflected in the “studentMarks.txt” file.
+&nbsp;Edits made by menu items 6, 7 and 8 need to be reflected in the “studentMarks.txt” file.